Turkish Airlines fleet: Wide-body operations and all-jet fleet

 A commission of Turkish Airlines released a report to choose the first wide-body aircraft of the airline in December 1971.
 In the report, the Douglas DC-10-10 was ranked the highest, the Lockheed L-1011 TriStar was second, while the Airbus A300 came third.
 A final report in July 1972 advised against the L-1011 TriStar due to its existing engine problems.
 Talks with McDonnell Douglas began in August.
 In the same month, Lockheed Corporation sent Turkish Airlines an offer for the L-1011 TriStar.
 A committee from the manufacturer arrived at Istanbul to discuss a potential order.
 The discussion on 25 August resulted in the price of the planes being lowered to 17 million dollars per unit.
-Its competitor, the Douglas DC-10-10, had an earlier delivery date, but was 900,000 dollars more expensive per unit.
+Its competitor, the Douglas DC-10-10, had an earlier delivery date but was 900,000 dollars more expensive per unit.
 On 25 September 1972, the general directorate placed an order for three Douglas DC-10-10s.

-Between 1972 and 1973, five Fokker F28 Fellowships were added to the fleet, the latter of which replaced the Fokker F27s, making the fleet fully consist of jet-engined aircraft.
-Another Fokker F28 was leased and returned to Fokker after 42 days of service.
-The type was bought due to some short runways not being able to accommodate larger jets.
-The Fokker F27s were sold back to the Netherlands to pay for the new aircraft.
+Between 1972 and 1973, five Fokker F28 Fellowships were added to the fleet, with an additional aircraft of the type being temporarily leased from Fokker for 42 days.
+The Fokker F28s were bought for regional flights to airports with a short runway that were unable to accommodate the larger jets operated by the airline.
+To pay for the new F28s, the carrier sold all of its Fokker F27s back to the Netherlands, which were the final propeller aircraft remaining in the fleet.
+This resulted in the airline operating an all-jet fleet by the early 1970s.
 The leased Douglas DC-9-10 stayed in the fleet until 1973.
 Four Boeing 727 aircraft joined a year later in 1974.
-Three of the Fokker F28 Fellowships were declared hull losses after accidents in 1974, 1975 and 1979, while the two remaining aircraft later crashed as Air Ontario Flight 1363 and Iran Aseman Airlines Flight 746.
+Three of the Fokker F28 Fellowships were declared hull losses after being involved in fatal accidents in 1974, 1975 and 1979, while the two remaining aircraft later crashed as Air Ontario Flight 1363 and Iran Aseman Airlines Flight 746.
 Between 1969 and 1975, the number of aircraft of Turkish Airlines increased from 16 to 21.
-The airline was hit significantly by the Turkish invasion of Cyprus in 1974.